viktor-ferenczi/ai-grep/README.md

 # AIGrep

 _Out of date, unmaintained project.
-Publishing it only for reference._
+Published it only for reference._

 ## Overview